NitBravoA92/recipe-app/README.md

 # 📖 Recipe App <a id="about-project"></a>

-The **Recipe App** is a web application build on Ruby on Rails and TailwindCSS that allows you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+The **Recipe App** is a web application build on Ruby on Rails that allows you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.

 ## 🛠 Built With <a id="built-with"></a>